lynch43/gift-shop/README.md

 ## About

 This is a frontend app built using **Angular** and **Ionic**.
-It connects to the [FakeStoreAPI](https://fakestoreapi.com/products) and is set up to run as a PWA on browser and mobile.
+It connects to the [FakeStoreAPI](https://fakestoreapi.com/products) they have a pretty good docs [here](https://fakestoreapi.com/docs )and is set up to run as a PWA on browser and mobile.
+I watched videos on youtube of this guy []
 The app uses a live cart system, location-based currency, and a dark theme for better user experience.

 ---